 Featuring twelve original essays by leading Beckett scholars and media theorists, this book provides the first sustained examination of the relationship between Beckett and media technologies.
 The chapters analyse the rich variety of technical objects, semiotic arrangements, communication processes and forms of data processing that Beckett’s work so uniquely engages with, as well as those that – in historically changing configurations – determine the continuing performance, the audience reception, and the scholarly study of this work.
 Greatly enlarging the scope of earlier discussions, the book draws on a variety of innovative theoretical approaches, such as media archaeology, in order to discuss Beckett’s intermedial oeuvre.
 As such it engages with Beckett as a media artist and examine the way his engagement with media technologies continues to speak to our cultural situation.

-There are a number of strands we have to try to weave together in describing the context and development of digital history.
-We will start by discussing the place of digital history within the broader context of digitalhumanities, and then within the context of the development of technology in the post-war period.
+INTRODUCTION It is a difficult task, doomed in advance, to say in a few words what has really changed in our area of study, and especially how and why that change took place.
+1 There are a number of strands we have to try to weave together in describing the context and development of digital history.
+We will start by discussing the place of digital history within the broader context of digital humanities, and then within the context of the development of technology in the post-war period.
 We will move on to discussing the effect of the digital on

 This chapter maps out the landscape of the current moment of anti-computing through an informal experiment in a form of distant reading drawing on digital humanities methods and approaches.
 Using a machine-recommendation system, it identifies over sixty publications linked to anti-computing themes which together point to the outlines of the contemporary anti-computing moment.
 This is explored for itself, but is also considered in relation to earlier forms, and specifically in relation to the earlier and more general taxonomy – enabling identification of new categories of dissent, new elisions and dominant forms, and the recurrence of older tropes.
 Identifying accelerating tendencies to respond to anxiety and hostility to computational saturation with personal ‘cures’ rather than with demands for political or public responses, it then returns to consideration of what might constitute a fully critical mode of anti-computing, this latter constituting the conclusion of the work.